Click

 bank,

-UN, who, and so on.
+UN, WHO, and so on.

-UN Human Development Report http://hdr.undp.org/en/statistics/data/hd_map/
+UN Human Development Report http://hdr.undp.org/en/countries

 has